 The eight generating stations in OPPD’s system are the work horses of the district, pumping electricity into the grid for our customers.
 Here’s a step-by-step look at how a coal-fired power plant works.

-- After being unloaded, the coal is moved up a conveyor belt, as needed, to the crusher house, where it is reduced to marble-size pieces.
+After it is unloaded, the coal moves up a conveyor belt, as needed, to the crusher house, where it is reduced to marble-size pieces.

-- From the bunker, the coal passes through a pulverizer, where it is ground further until it is as fine as face powder.
+From the bunker, the coal passes through a pulverizer, which grinds it until it is a fine powder.
 This makes the coal highly flammable, so it ignites and burns immediately when blown into the furnace.

-- The heat that is generated when the coal is burned in the furnace converts water in the boiler into steam.
+The heat generated when the coal burns in the furnace converts water in the boiler into steam.

-- Under tremendous pressure (2,415 PSI), the steam reaches a temperature of 1,000 degrees Fahrenheit.
-The pressurized steam is piped into the turbine, where it passes through a series of fan-like blades that cause the generator’s rotor to turn.
+Under tremendous pressure (2,415 PSI), the steam reaches a temperature of 1,000 degrees Fahrenheit.
+The pressurized steam is piped into the turbine, where it passes through a series of fan-like blades, which cause the generator’s rotor to turn.
 This produces electricity.

-- The exhaust, or spent steam, passes over a series of tubes through which cool water from the Missouri River flows.
-The steam is condensed back to water and returned to the boiler.
-It is then reheated before going through the cycle again.
+The exhaust, or spent steam, passes over a series of tubes through which cool water from the Missouri River flows.
+The steam condenses back to water and returns to the boiler.
+It heats up again before going through the cycle.

-- The river water, which is used only for cooling, is confined in a closed circuit.
-It is out of the river for less than 10 minutes before being returned.
-Environmental studies have shown no significant adverse environmental effects on the river.
+A closed circuit confines the river water, which is used only for cooling.
+It is out of the river for less than 10 minutes before returning.
+Environmental studies show no significant adverse environmental effects on the river.

 Laura King-Homan is the supervisor, Brand and Communication Operations, at Omaha Public Power District.
 She has nearly 20 years of print journalism and design experience, including the Omaha World-Herald.